My Thoughts On Every NCAA Football Game For the Playstation 2

 Overall

 2004 is one of the games I can see myself diving deep into down the road.
-It fits my playstyle of it being offensive-minded.
+It fits my playstyle with it being offensive-minded.

-It has its issues, mostly due to some of the some things missing in dynasty mode, but it’s always been a solid experience.
+It has its issues, mostly due to some things missing in Dynasty Mode, but it’s always been a solid experience.

 If you are okay with an older game not having the little things then 2004 may be your cup of tea.